 On the downside, deferred shading has no real support for anti-aliasing and can’t handle semi-transparent GameObjects (these are rendered using forward rendering).
 There is also no support for the Mesh Renderer’s Receive Shadows flag and culling masks are only supported in a limited way.
 You can only use up to four culling masks.
 That is, your culling layer mask must at least contain all layers minus four arbitrary layers, so 28 of the 32 layers must be set.
-Otherwise you get graphical artefacts.
+Otherwise you get graphical artifacts.

 It requires a graphics card with Multiple Render Targets (MRT), Shader Model 3.0 (or later) and support for Depth render textures.
 Most PC graphics cards made after 2006 support deferred shading, starting with GeForce 8xxx, Radeon X2400, Intel G45.

 On mobile, deferred shading is supported on all devices running at least OpenGL ES 3.0.

 Note: Deferred rendering is not supported when using Orthographic projection.
 If the Camera’s projection mode is set to Orthographic, the Camera falls back to Forward rendering.

 The rendering overhead of realtime lights in deferred shading is proportional to the number of pixels illuminated by the light and not dependent on Scene complexity.
 So small point or spot lights are very cheap to render and if they are fully or partially occluded by Scene GameObjects then they are even cheaper.